studentstudy3377/Query/README.md

-Please help me with the hierarchy issue in the Power BI report.
-Page 1 contains a sample of the expected output, and on Page 2 I tried to solve the hierarchy problem, but it still needs to be fixed.
+I’m currently facing an issue using an hierarchy in my Power BI report and would really appreciate your guidance.
+On **Page 1**, I have included a sample of the expected output.
+On **Page 2**, I attempted to resolve the hierarchy issue, but it still needs some correction.